 - 8. Frequently Asked Questions (FAQ)

-The Canadian Space Strategy approved by the Canadian Space Agency recognises that Canada is securing its future as a space-faring nation through a well balanced combination of domestic capabilities and international partnerships.
+The Canadian Space Strategy approved by the Canadian Space Agency (CSA) recognises that Canada is securing its future as a space-faring nation through a well balanced combination of domestic capabilities and international partnerships.
 This model allows Canada to concentrate its efforts in specific areas of expertise, while consciously securing other areas through a diverse set of international partnerships.
-Three key capabilities are currently of great interest to the Canadian Space Agency (CSA) Space Science and Technology Branch (SS&T), namely:
+Three key capabilities are currently of great interest to the CSA Space Science and Technology (SS&T) Branch, namely:

 - Specialized knowledge and workforce required to generate scientific knowledge;